kultur666-com/www/docs/_posts/2016-09-24-aenigmata-by-sin-of-god-a-comment.md

 ---
 id: 4982
-title: 'Aenigmata by Sin Of God - A Comment'
+title: Aenigmata by Sin Of God - A Comment
 date: '2016-09-24T00:10:40+00:00'
 author: syr3fx
 excerpt: 'A comment on Sin Of God''s album Aenigmata out September 23rd 2016.'